Kendal Town F.C.: History

-The club was established in 1919 by employees of the Netherfield Somerfield Brothers factory and was initially named Netherfield.
+The club was established in 1919 by employees of the Netherfield Somervell Brothers factory and was initially named Netherfield.
 They won the Westmorland County Cup in 1924–25.
 They joined the West Lancashire League in 1936, where the club remained until World War II.
 In 1945 they joined the Lancashire Combination, finishing as runners-up in their first season.
 The season also saw them reach the first round of the FA Cup for the first time, losing 3–2 on aggregate to Barrow.
 When the league gained a second division in 1947 the club were placed in Division One, which they won in 1948–49, a season which saw another FA Cup first round appearance, this time losing 3–0 at Gateshead.

 Netherfield went one better the following season, beating North Shields 4–3 in the first round, before losing 6–0 at Watford in the second.
 In the 1952–53 FA Cup the club lost 3–0 to Gainsborough Trinity in a first round replay.
 They were league runners-up again in 1953–54 and another FA Cup first round appearance the following season ended with a 4–0 defeat to Wrexham in a replay.
 In the 1955–56 FA Cup the club lost 5–1 at home to Grimsby Town in the first round in front of a record crowd of 5,184.
 Later that season they won the Lancashire Combination Cup.
 The club won the Cup again in 1960–61 and were league runners-up the following season.
 Another FA Cup run in 1963–64 saw them beat Loughborough United 6–1 in the first round, before losing 4–1 to Chesterfield in a second round replay.
 The following season they lost 3–1 at home to Barnsley in the first round.